minombreesjeff/darwin_env/blast/AGBLAST_README.txt

 Changes from Previous Versions
 ------------------------------

-NEW IN VERSION 2.2.9:
+NEW IN VERSION 2.2.10:

-- readdb_get_sequence_ex has been vectorized

-- standard BlastNtWordFinder logic has been changed back for word length 12.
-In the previous version, the original logic was used only at wordlength 11.
-Since timings showed the custom logic to also be slower at length 12, the original logic is now used for both 11 & 12.

-- compiler flags were changed to PPC 970 optimization (G5)
+- updated original source to NCBI version 2.2.10, enabling A/G BLAST to compile and run on OS X 10.4